technomalogical/cony/README.markdown

 What the difference between Cony and Bunny1?
 --------------------------------------------

-* Cony has no other dependencies other than Bottle, which itself is a micro web framework without dependencies.
+* Cony has no dependencies other than Bottle, which itself is a micro web framework without dependencies.
 * Cony could be easily extended.
 You have no need to inherit any classes like you do with Bunny1.
-With Cony, you place you commands in a separate file and fire `./cony.py`.
+With Cony, you place your commands in a separate file and fire `./cony.py`.

 Introduction